Thursday, October 27, 2005

 I found this L.A.
 Times article, "I'll

-have a first impression with a twist
+have a first impression with a twist" rather

 amusing.
 Apparently, men don't have enough to worry about when pursuing